aalekseev/10-steps-security-pycon-ee-2020/slides/13-end.md

 First is some topics that were not captured by this talk.
-OWASP to 10 is a good starting point, and dealing with most common issues is important, but there is a lot more to the vulnerabilities.
+OWASP to 10 is a good starting point, and dealing with most common issues is important, but there is a lot more to the vulnerabilities and some of them are listed here.
 -->

 ---